19th to Early 20th Century Villa Suburbs

 © SCC UDC

-The first major developments stimulating the suburban development of the area were the construction of the Ecclesall Bierlow Union Workhouse on Union Road (which will be discussed further in ‘Later Developments’), and the laying out of the Kenwood Park Estate around the cutlery manufacturer George Wostenholme’s mansion from 1844 onwards.
-The estate was designed for Wostenholme by garden designer Robert Marnock (whose hand was also responsible for the Botanical Gardens) who laid out a series of curving avenues radiating from the main gate to the enclosed grounds of Wostenholme’s mansion.
-Despite a greater level of later infilling than has occurred within the Broomhall Park Estate, the large stone villas and their gardens (often accessed through grand gateways) as well as the large numbers of street trees mean that the early picturesque character of this suburb is still instantly recognisable.
+Nether Edge: The area now known as Nether Edge is bounded to the west (as the name suggests) by the dramatic escarpment of the Greenmoor or Brincliffe Edge sandstone (British Geological Survey Sheet 100 1974); elsewhere the land slopes gently eastwards.
+The first major developments stimulating the suburbanisation of the area were the construction of the Ecclesall Bierlow Union Workhouse on Union Road and the laying out of the Kenwood Park Estate around cutlery manufacturer George Wostenholme’s mansion, from 1844 onwards.
+The estate was designed for Wostenholme by garden designer Robert Marnock (also responsible for the Botanical Gardens), who laid out a series of curving avenues radiating from the main gate to Wostenholme’s mansion.
+Despite a greater level of later infilling than has occurred within the Broomhall Park Estate, the estate’s large stone villas and their gardens (often accessed through grand gateways), as well as the large numbers of street trees, means that the early picturesque character of this suburb is still instantly recognisable.
 The remainder of the 19th century saw the development of semi-detached housing to the east of the area by the speculative builder Thomas Steade and the establishment of varied villa housing to the west by the Montgomery Land Society.
-These developments employed grid iron patterns of development, but generally feature larger stone built properties than common in neighbouring groups.
+These developments employed grid iron street patterns, but still feature larger stone-built properties.

-Figure 6: Endcliffe Crescent, Sheffield.
+Figure 5: Endcliffe Crescent, Sheffield.
 OS mapping

 © Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP002